AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 Attributes: :ada:`Fraction`, :ada:`Exponent` and :ada:`Compose`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The :ada:`Exponent` and :ada:`Fraction` attributes return "parts" of a floating-point value:

-:ada:`Exponent` is an attribute that returns the machine exponent of a floating-point value, while :ada:`Fraction` is an attribute that returns the mantissa part of a floating-point value. :ada:`Compose` is used to return a floating-point value based on a fraction (the mantissa part) and the machine exponent.
+- :ada:`Exponent` returns the machine exponent, while

+- :ada:`Fraction` returns the mantissa part.

+:ada:`Compose` is used to return a floating-point value based on a fraction (the mantissa part) and the machine exponent.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Floating_Point_Types.Exponent_Fraction